skupperproject/skupper-website/input/start/index.md

 ## Prerequisites

 You must have access to at least two Kubernetes namespaces.
-In the steps below, replace `west` and `east` with your chosen namespaces.
+In the steps below, you can replace `hello-world-west` and `hello-world-east` with your chosen namespaces.

-Each namespace can reside on **any cluster you choose**, and **you are not limited to two**.
-You can have one on your laptop, another on Amazon, another on Google, and so on.
+Each namespace can reside on any cluster you choose.
+You can have one on your laptop and another on EKS or OpenShift.
 For convenience, you can have them all on one cluster.

 Skupper works with any flavor of Kubernetes.
 Here are some of your options for setting up Kubernetes clusters: